davidsandberg/facenet/README.md

 ## Pre-processing

 ### Face alignment using MTCNN
 One problem with the above approach seems to be that the Dlib face detector misses some of the hard examples (partial occlusion, silhouettes, etc).
-This makes the training set to "easy" which causes the model to perform worse on other benchmarks.
+This makes the training set too "easy" which causes the model to perform worse on other benchmarks.
 To solve this, other face landmark detectors has been tested.
 One face landmark detector that has proven to work very well in this setting is the
 [Multi-task CNN](https://kpzhang93.github.io/MTCNN_face_detection_alignment/index.html).
 A Matlab/Caffe implementation can be found [here](https://github.com/kpzhang93/MTCNN_face_detection_alignment) and this has been used for face alignment with very good results.
 A Python/Tensorflow implementation of MTCNN can be found [here](https://github.com/davidsandberg/facenet/tree/master/src/align).
 This implementation does not give identical results to the Matlab/Caffe implementation but the performance is very similar.